HazyResearch/deepdive/doc/using-greenplum.md

 ### Create directories for the database

-Create the master and segment directorier, where the database files will be stored. **Be sure that you have write permission to these directory**.
+Create the master and segment directories, where the database files will be stored. **Be sure that you have write permission to these directory**.

 ```bash